syncfusion-content/blazor-docs/blazor/datagrid/how-to/define-events-rogrammatically.md

 ---
 layout: post
-title: Define the events programmatically in Blazor DataGrid Component | Syncfusion
+title: Defining events programmatically in Blazor DataGrid Component | Syncfusion
-description: Checkout and learn here all about Define the events programmatically in Syncfusion Blazor DataGrid component and more.
+description: Checkout and learn here all about defining events programmatically in the Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid
 documentation: ug
 ---

-# Define the GridEvents programmatically in DataGrid
+# Define the GridEvents Programmatically in DataGrid

 GridEvents will be defined as child razor component to Grid component.
-Instead we can define the GridEvents programmatically using the Grid reference.
+Instead, you can define the GridEvents programmatically using the Grid reference.

-In the below demo, We have programmatically defined the [OnActionBegin](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_OnActionBegin) event to prevent the edit action for certain records.
+In the following demo, the [OnActionBegin](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_OnActionBegin) event is defined programmatically to prevent the edit action for certain records.

 ```cshtml
 @using Syncfusion.Blazor.Grids